bucketplus/ca-control-api-nodejs/Readme.md

 Standard Container Services import, export, modify, or analyze cloud-based objects.
 Standard Container Services must:
 1. Contain a valid Dockerfile.
 3. Contain a valid manifest.json file.
-4. Either take an input or produce an output or both.
+4. Take an input, produce an output or both.
+5. Return a JSON.
-4. Use the Control API to send progress updates.
+6. Use the Control API to send progress updates.

 # Dockerfile
 Each Standard Container Service must include a Dockerfile that runs one job to completion, then terminates.
 It should terminate as quickly as possible, and should not start a long-running service (e.g. it should not start a Node.js express server).
 It should be as light as possible.